Rekrytus/IT_keyboard_linuxlike_for_windows/README.md

 Or:
 Download the "itlinux" folder and execute setup.exe to install This method is tested to work on Windows 10, and the keyboard work just fine.
-If it seems not to work check that this layout keyboard is selected in the
+If it seems not to work check that this layout keyboard is selected in the settings